Jeff Kenna: Coaching career

 Kenna was named Galway United manager (taking over from his former Republic of Ireland U21 international team-mate Tony Cousins) in a press conference on 21 April 2008.
 He lost his first match in charge 3–2 versus Bray Wanderers.

 At the time taking over at United, the club were bottom of the table and haemorrhaging money.
 Due to league financial regulations a lot of the senior players were sold onto other clubs to ensure that the clubs salary expenditure fell within league requirements.
 On 15 July 2008, Kenna officially (albeit somewhat reluctantly) became player-manager at Galway United.

-Galway were forced to rely on a lot of young inexperienced players, but as the season drew to a climax Kenna engendered a real team spirit in the side to the extent that over the last seven games United collected five wins, a draw and one loss.
-This enabled Galway to garner seventeen crucial points and narrowly avoid relegation to the First Division, pipping Finn Harps by a single point..
-A wonderful feather in the cap of this fledgeling manager (he had also led the club to the last four of both the League Cup and the FAI Cup), Kenna was understood to be contracted for another season with Galway but decided to quit during the winter period.
+Galway United relied on a number of young and relatively inexperienced players during the season.
+However, as the campaign progressed, Kenna was credited with helping foster a strong team ethic, and the club recorded five wins, one draw and one defeat in its final seven league matches.
+This run earned Galway 17 points, allowing the club to narrowly avoid relegation to the First Division by finishing one point ahead of Finn Harps..
+In addition to ensuring the club's survival, Kenna guided Galway United to the semi finals of both the League Cup and the FAI Cup.
+Although he was understood to be under contract for a further season with Galway, he resigned during the winter period.

 He took the position of St. Patricks' Athletic manager on 15 January 2009.
 His first competitive match was a 3–0 home defeat at the hands of his previous club whose new manager, Ian Foster, had been Kenna's assistant the season before.
 Indifferent league form (which included two more defeats at the hands of Galway) combined with the fact that he was commuting between Dublin and the UK saw Kenna come under pressure from the St. Pat's fans quite quickly, but a run to the Fourth Qualifying Round of the Europa League (which included a victory over Russian side Krylia Sovetov) appeared to have weathered the storm.

 However, a 2–0 loss at home to First Division Waterford United in the quarter final of the FAI Cup ultimately led to Kenna's resignation as St. Patrick's Athletic manager on 18 September 2009.

 On 1 August 2011, Kenna joined the coaching staff at the IMG Academy in Bradenton, Florida.